Breast Screening

 Find out what happens when you have breast screening and what you can do to prepare.

 The mammograms only take a few minutes.
-The whole appointment should take about 30 minutes.
+The whole appointment should take no longer than 30 minutes.

 Before starting, the mammographer will check your details with you and ask if you have had any breast problems.

-5. Your other breast will be X-rayed in the same way.
+5. Your other breast will then be X-rayed the same way.

 Important